Are Dates Good for People With Diabetes?

 People have been consuming dates for many years.
-People mostly enjoy the dried form of dates.
+And the dried form of dates is mostly enjoyed by people.
 This sweet fruit is an excellent source of carbs, vitamins, and minerals.
 Yet, because of their high carb content, diabetics might also wonder if dates are safe for them.

 Nutritional Values of Dates

 Diabetic people may consume a serving of two to three dates at a time.
 Yet, a person must discuss with a doctor to check their safety.
-People with this condition must limit their carb intake.
-This maintains the blood glucose levels in the body.
+People having this condition must limit their carb intake.
+And, this maintains the blood glucose levels in the body.

 Also, people must note that this sweet fruit comes in various sizes.
 For instance, Medjool dates may be approximately twice as large as other ranges.
-An individual may want to consider their portion sizes.
-But are dates good for diabetes patients?
-Keep reading to know the answer.
+An individual might want to consider their portion sizes consequently.

 Glycemic Index and Glycemic Load of Dates